-A strain that was most popular among nomadic hippies traveling to the Middle East in the 1970’s, Lebanese Kush is now extremely difficult to come by.
+A strain that was most popular among nomadic hippies traveling to the Middle East in the 1970’s, Lebanese Kush is now extremely rare to come by.
 A company by the name of The Real Seed Company is attempting to preserve Lebanese Kush by raising it in captivity and teaching it sign language.
 However, it is unlikely you will see it sold in your local dispensary at any point in your lifetime.

 This may come as a bit of a surprise to folks but Africa actually produces some of the most potent cannabis on the planet.
 Incidentally, they are also some of the largest consumers of cannabis in the world.
 Legend has it that Bob Marley smoked some daga during his concert in Zimbabwe and exclaimed it was some of the best ganja he ever smoked.
 Perhaps Mr. Marley was smoking on Angola Roja, one of the rarest representatives of African strains on the continent.
 Angola Roja, or Liamba as its regionally called, was discovered during the Portuguese occupation in 1575.
 Once Angola was colonized, this particular strain was exported to other countries.
 There are many hypotheses about why Angola Roja is disappearing but no one can tell for sure.